-High, mitigated to Low: Unmitigated health risk to U.S. personnel was high year round with peak transmission March-November.
+High, mitigated to Low: Unmitigated risk is High, but reduced to low with mitigation measures.
 Crimean-Congo hemorrhagic fever occurs in a small number of cases (less than 1% per month attack rate) and is transmitted by tick bites or occupational contact with blood or secretions from infected animals.
 The disease typically requires intensive care with fatality rates from 5% to 50%.